epfl-ada/ada-2024-project-outlier-1/README.md

 ### Group Contributions:

+Gabrielle Blouvac (AKA: Our Official Graphic Designer): part 2, created images for the datastory

+Anasse El Boudiri (AKA: The Pie-Chart Hater): part 3, bonus: convinced the team to choose this Dataset <3

-Julia Guignon: part 1, layout of the website
+Julia Guignon (AKA: The Plotly Toxic Lover): part 1, layout of the website

-Anasse El Boudiri: part 3
-Jan Steiner: part 4
+Jan Steiner (AKA: The LLM genius): part 4, bonus: saver of the website content bar

-Eglantine Vialaneix: scrapping of 2024 Wikipedia, preprocessing of 2024 data, part 2.0 Gabrielle Blouvac: part 2, created images for the datastory
+Eglantine Vialaneix (AKA: The Scrapping Expert): scrapping expert of 2024 Wikipedia, preprocessing of 2024 data, part 2.0, layout of the website

+All: READ_ME, proof-reading, homeworks